-Fulton County seeks to retain employees with unusually high or unique qualifications in positions that are critical to the operation of the County.
-A retention bonus (generally not to exceed twenty percent (20%) of an employee's base rate of pay) may be paid to a current County employee in a position that is critical to the mission of the County, if it is determined that: (1) the unusually high or unique qualifications of the employee, or a special need of the County for the employee's services, make it essential to retain the employee; and (2) that the employee would likely leave County service in the absence of a retention bonus.
+Fulton County seeks to retain and attract employees with unusually high or unique qualifications in positions that are critical to the operation of the County.
+A lump-sum retention bonus or retention pay adjustment may be paid to a current employee in a position that is critical to the mission of the County, if it is determined that: (1) the unusually high or unique qualifications of the employee, or a special need of the County for the employee's services, make it essential to retain the employee; and (2) that the employee would likely leave County service in the absence of a retention bonus.
 The County Manager, based on the recommendation of the Chief Human Resources Officer and upon verification of availability of funds within the applicable department's budget or other available funding sources, may authorize the head of a department to pay a retention bonus of an approved-upon amount or rate.